MukulSethi123/mini-jira/README.md

 6. has routing
 7. has login page
-8. the application route is protected and redirects to the login page if auth token is null Are all able to interact with the database and. 🥳
+8. the application route is protected and redirects to the login page if auth token is null
+9. Are all able to interact with the database using their servers  🥳

 ## Available Scripts